karlwilcox/website-build/reviews/books/sci-fi/_posts/2024-10-10-in-our-stars.md

 layout: review
 title: "In Our Stars"
 author: jack-campbell
-series: "Book 1 of something!"
+series: "Doomed Earth"
+booknum: "1"
 tags:
-  - "military"
-  - "sci-fi"
+  - "military sf"
 ---

 > Flash!
 Flash!
 I love you but we only have 14 hours to save the Earth!